gimbo/testwang/README.md

 ## Future work

-* Option to stop cycling a given test on its first PASS.
+* Option to stop cycling early if we reach a (thresholded) fixed point.
-* Option to report on only the FAILs at the end.
 * Time estimates for all runs except first, based on previous runs.
 * Be clever about `--create-db`: only pass to `pytest` on first cycle.
 * Allow tests to be specified in pytest format too.